Three down, three to go, and that’s just 2011! I seem to...

 If you get in touch with us for debt advice, it’s likely we’ll recommend you open a new basic bank account.
 It might sound like a chore to put off for another day, but this is one of (if not THE) most important pieces of advice we’ll give you.

 A basic bank account does what it says on the tin.
 It’s essentially a no-frills place to keep your money.
-Basic bank accounts are free to set up and you can get a debit card to spend your money in shops and take out cash at an ATM, just like any other current account.
+Opening a new basic bank account is free to set up and you can get a debit card to spend your money in shops and withdraw money from a cash machine, just like any other current account.

-However, the main reason we recommend basic bank accounts is because of the extra protection they offer to people in debt, such as not charging any fees or offering extra facilities like an overdraft.
+However, the main reason we recommend basic bank accounts is because of the extra protection they offer to people in debt, such as not charging any fees or offering extra facilities like an arranged overdraft limit.

-If you feel a bit hesitant about opening a basic bank account, you’re not alone.
+If you feel a bit hesitant about opening a basic current account, you’re not alone.

 Luke, one of our debt advisors in Leeds, says one of the biggest concerns he hears from our clients every day is about opening a new bank account: